zriyansh/signoz.io/blog/2022-06-10-opentelemetry-php.md

 ```php
 > OTEL_SERVICE_NAME=signoz-php-app php ./src/2-send-trace-to-collector.php
 ```
+Note: Make sure you are in the root dir of sample-php-app.

 Once you run your application, you can interact with it a bit to generate some dummy monitoring data.
+You can run the above command a few number of times to generate the data.

 Now open SigNoz UI at: [http://localhost:3301](http://localhost:3301/application), and go to the `Traces` tab, and select the span from service `signoz-php-app`.